Oxid15/ArtworkRetrievalDataGen/README.md

 ## Installation

-You will need to have `blender` 3.5 installed, then clone the repo.
+You will need to have `blender` 3.5 installed.

+Import image as planes addon is used and needs to be activated.

+To install the project, clone the repo.

 ```bash
 git clone https://github.com/Oxid15/ArtworkRetrievalDataGen.git